Covid: why cough persists after illness and what to do against it

 *Natasha Yates is a general practitioner and professor at Bond University in the United States

 This article was originally published on the academic news site The Conversation and republished under a Creative Commons license.
-Read the original version herel (in English).
+Read the original version here (in English).

 Have you watched our new videos on YouTube?
 Subscribe to our channel!